 Occasionally there’s a mismatch between how a client incentivizes their agencies and the most meaningful business outcomes.
 To get the best from all agency partners, it pays to reward them based on the metrics that count.
 It’s fine to calculate hours spent and deliverables completed, but if the most meaningful metrics involve increased brand preference or enhanced reputation, those should be quantified.
 If more tangible business outcomes like site traffic or sales are most important, they should be prioritized among other PR outcomes.

 A qualified agency team will offer unvarnished feedback in important matters of strategy or reputation-building.
-Obviously, the relationship must be collegial and cooperative, but no client wants a team that will simply rubber-stamp proposals or take orders.
+The relationship must be collegial and cooperative, but no client wants a team that will simply rubber-stamp proposals or take orders.
 The best clients are prepared to consider honest recommendations and opinions where warranted, and if they’re absent, they should ask why.

 Commit the necessary time and resources

-Occasionally a company will feel that once the team is in place, their job recedes into the background, and the PR agency will work their magic without too much input.
+Occasionally a company will feel that once the team is in place, their job recedes into the background, and the PR agency will work their magic without much input.
 That’s not the case; bringing on any agency partner will require increased time and commitment from the company.
-Even the most capable and motivated team must have a knowledgeable communications professional who is empowered to get them what they need, and, ideally to guide their thinking and set direction for the longer term.
+Even the most capable and motivated team must have a knowledgeable communications professional who is empowered to get them what they need, guide their thinking and set direction for the longer term.

 When it comes to large, global organizations who retain equally large and bureaucratic PR agencies, the approvals process can be a nightmare.
-Lengthy approval times can stifle creativity and miss opportunities, so if at all possible, limit the number of individuals who need to sign off on ordinary deliverables like press statements, partner releases, or quarterly plans.
+Lengthy approval times can stifle creativity and miss opportunities.
+If at all possible, limit the number of individuals who need to sign off on ordinary deliverables like press statements, partner releases, or quarterly plans.
 Nothing wears down an agency team like multiple layers of approval, constant delays, and a chronic lack of responsiveness from the client.
 If you can cut the red tape, your agency will love you for it.

 Challenge your PR agency